 Draw is a separate tool that focuses on creating technical or general posters and has all the tools for a page-oriented drawing program.
 This application offers hundreds of backgrounds, clip arts, symbols, and shapes.
 This application is great for creating flowcharts, organizational charts, and network diagrams.
 With so many tools at disposal, Draw lets you be as creative as possible.

 6] OpenOffice Base (Database)

 To use this fully featured desktop database management system you would need to ensure that you have a 32-bit JRE loaded.
 OpenOffice Base supports multiple database engines, like MySQL, MS Access and PostgreSQL.
 The most interesting thing about this application is that it integrates well with other Apache OpenOffice tools, like Writer and Calc.

 7] OpenOffice Math (Formula)

 While the name “Math” or “Formula” might sound like this app might be the master program for calculations.
 Sadly, all it does is simplify the process of writing equations.
-There’s an interesting pop-up “Elements” window which allows adding odd math syntax into the text box at the bottom of the window.
+There’s an interesting pop-up “Elements” window that allows adding odd math syntax into the text box at the bottom of the window.
 And yes, whatever equation you form can be inserted into any Apache OpenOffice application.

 If you are one of those who need to create complicated documents, complex spreadsheets, and intricate presentations then stay with Microsoft.
 But for the rest who perform only standard jobs on Microsoft, Apache OpenOffice is a great option as there are many tangible benefits.
-First it’s FREE, and second, you can open and edit all Microsoft Office documents with this freeware.
+First, it’s FREE, and second, you can open and edit all Microsoft Office documents with this freeware.
 You can download the Apache OpenOffice software from openoffice.org.